profile photo

 VennDiagram Multimodal Learned Sparse Retrieval with Probabilistic Expansion Control.

-Thong Nguyen*, Mariya Hendriksen*, Andrew Yates, Maarten de Rijke (co-first author)
+Thong Nguyen*, Mariya Hendriksen*, Andrew Yates, Maarten de Rijke

 ECIR, 2024

-arXiv / Github
+arXiv / GitHub

 We propose a framework for multimodal learned sparse retrieval.